 It happened again sometimes around 610 – 670 AD (many sources mention also a year around 595 AD).
 Suddenly started the eruption of the nearby Loma volcano, a vent, which opened just 600 m north from the village.
-This was not especially large eruption, ash covered some 5 km² – but Joya de Cerén was hit hard.
-Layer of ash was some 4 – 8 m thick.
+This was not an especially large eruption, the ash covered some 5 km² – but Joya de Ceren was hit hard.
+The layer of ash was some 4 – 8 m thick.

 People somehow were warned – no bodies have been found.
-Before the eruption were several strong earthquakes – may be this served as a warning.
-But people had to escape fast – home utensils, baskets, garden tools, bean-filled pots were left, even half eaten meals have been found.
-Whole layer of ash fell on the village in some hours time.
+Before the eruption were several strong earthquakes – maybe this served as a warning.
+But people had to escape fast – home utensils, baskets, garden tools, bean-filled pots were left, even half-eaten meals have been found.
+A whole layer of ash fell on the village in some hours’ time.

 The ash was not too hot and it fell in large amounts, preserving everything in very good quality.
 Even the plants were not scorched.
 Thus a true jewel for archaeologists was created.